developer-friendly/blog/docs/posts/2024/0020-bastion-in-azure.md

 ### Security Benefits of Azure Bastion: Fortifying Your Cloud Perimeter

-Azure Bastion provides a robust set of security features that significantly enhance your cloud infrastructure's protection.
-By acting as a secure gateway, it eliminates the need to expose RDP and SSH ports directly to the internet, dramatically reducing the attack surface.
+[Azure Bastion] provides a robust set of security features that significantly enhance your cloud infrastructure's protection.
+By acting as a secure gateway, it eliminates the need to expose RDP and SSH ports directly to the internet, dramatically reducing the attack surface[^azure-faq].

 Azure Bastion implements strong encryption for all remote connections, ensuring that data in transit remains confidential.
-Additionally, it supports Azure Active Directory integration, enabling multi-factor authentication and just-in-time access, further strengthening your security posture.
+Additionally, it supports Azure Active Directory integration, enabling multi-factor authentication and just-in-time access, further strengthening your security posture[^az-bastion-intro].

 ### Compliance Advantages: Meeting Regulatory Requirements with Azure Bastion

-For organizations operating in regulated industries, Azure Bastion offers several compliance advantages:
+For organizations operating in regulated industries, Azure Bastion offers compliance advantages that are essential for maintaining data security and privacy.

 It helps meet various compliance standards by providing detailed audit logs of all remote access sessions, aiding in forensic analysis and regulatory